apcoury/PsycheIronCapstone/README.md

   This project can run on Windows, Linux, or Mac OS.

-  Compatible IDE's include:
+  Compatible IDEs include:
 * VS Code (used for this example)
 * Pycharm
 * Sublime
 * Notepad++
-* Other python-compatible IDE's (the above are just the ones that have been successfully used)
+* Other python-compatible IDEs (the above are just the ones that have been successfully used)

 ### Prerequisites